SolemmaLLC/ClimateStudioDocs/docs/annualGlare.rst

    :width: 900px
    :align: center

-To prepare a model for simulation, work your way through the four subpanels labeled 1-4 in the figure above.
+To prepare a model for simulation, work your way through the five subpanels labeled 1-5 in the figure above.

 | 1 - `Location`_
 | 2 - `Materials`_